 To help avoid any delays to your application, it’s a good idea to let your bank know that you will be making a large transaction prior to submitting your application.
 It’s not uncommon for banks to reverse the payment if this triggers a fraud alert.
 If this happens, it could delay and derail your application.

-How can A Y & J help?
+How Can A Y & J Help?

 A Y & J Solicitors is a specialist immigration law firm with extensive experience with British citizenship applications.
 We have an in-depth understanding of immigration law and are professional and results-focused.
 For assistance with your visa application or any other UK immigration law concerns, please contact us on +44 20 7404 7933 or contact us today.
 We’re here to help!